to create a separate Television Drama department within the Australian

 most Aussie productions of the era.
 It is the sort of material that should be released on

-ABC Video/DVD, but because of the logistics associated with residuals it probably never will.
+ABC Video/DVD, but probably never will.

 DELTA EPISODE DETAILS